mikehoff/test-jupyter-book/documentation/_build/html/_sources/intro.md

    - In the `Targets` tab click on `Amazon Redshift`.
    - In the pane to the right, from the `Redshift connection` select `weather-analytics-redshift-connection-dev`.
    - For the `Schema` select `public`.
-   - For the `Table` select `real_time_weather_stats` (this is the table you created in an earlier step in Redshfit).
+   - For the `Table` select `real_time_weather_stats` (this is the table you created in an earlier step in Redshift).
    - For `Handling of data and target table` select `TRUNCATE`.
    - Finally click `Save` and then `Run` to start your ETL job.
-   - From the gren message at the top click on `Run details` to monitor your job run.
+   - From the green message at the top you can click on `Run details` to monitor your job run.
 It will take around four minutes to complete and for its `Run status` to change from `Running` to `Succeeded`.
 ![VisualETL_Redshift](./images/VisualETL_Redshift.png)<br>

 ####  📈 Inspect and visualise Redshift target table

 1. **Inspect data in target table**:
-   - Go to the browswer tab for Redshift you had open earlier and the Query Editor.
+   - Go to the the browser tab for Redshift you had open earlier and use the Query Editor.
-   - Use the plus icon to open a new blank query window and paste the SQL code below then click `Run` to inspect the raw data in the target table.
+   - Use the plus icon to open a new blank query window and paste the SQL code from below, then click `Run` to inspect the raw data in the target table.

 ```{code-block} sql
 SELECT *
 FROM real_time_weather_stats;
 ```

-1. **Visualise London temperature over time**:
+2. **Visualise London temperature over time**:
-   - Use the plus icon to open a new blank query window and paste the SQL code below then click `Run`.
+   - Use the plus icon to open another new blank query window and paste the SQL code below then click `Run`.
    - In the `Query results` pane click `Visualise`.
    - Select `Chart type` as `Bar`.
    - Select `X axis` as `minutessincemidnight`.